DenisGithuku/Mealy/README.md

 # Mealy

-## Made with ❤️ ewith Jetpack Compose
+## Made with ❤️ and Jetpack Compose